jkoenig134/nmshd_ferret_connector/README.md

   - start the PostgreSQL database
   - create the schema `acc-ferret_demo`
   - start the FerretDB
-  - create the collections the connector is using
   - start the connector

 ## Run on an existing PostgreSQL database